ChatGPT Terms of Service Explained for Businesses: Updated Terms

 Explanation of what SaaS is

-“SaaS” is an abbreviation of the full concept “Software-as-a-service”.
-Essentially it refers to a subscription-based software that works through a cloud that is provided as a service.
-Well, what does this mean then?
-Practically speaking, this means that you don’t have to install or maintain anything on your computer to use it.
-The only thing you need is Internet access.
-In other words, the software is not purchased like in a traditional sales situation where you exchange money for an actual product that you become the owner of.
-Instead, SaaS is owned, hosted and managed by the vendor, who deliver the software to you as a service.
-This enables remote access for SaaS users, who gets a right to use, or lease, the software for a monthly/annual fee.
-For vendors, SaaS constitute a business model deviating from the traditional sales models.
+“SaaS” is an abbreviation of “Software-as-a-service”.
+Essentially it refers to subscription-based software that works through a cloud that is provided as a service.
+Well, what does this mean?
+This means that you don’t have to install or maintain anything on your computer to use it.
+The only thing you need is Internet access and an internet browser.
+Important: the software is not purchased like in a traditional sales situation where you pay for an actual product that you become the owner of.
+Instead, SaaS is owned, hosted and managed by the seller (vendor), who deliver the software to you as a service.
+This enables remote access for SaaS users, who gets a right to use the software for a monthly/annual fee.
+For vendors, SaaS constitutes a business model deviating from the traditional sales models.

-For example, some commonly known software, which also are considered to be SaaS, are Google, Microsoft 365, Salesforce, Adobe, and Zoom etc. In other words, it is not for what you use the software that makes it SaaS.
-The deciding factor to whether software is SaaS or not depends on how you use it, i.e. online without further downloading steps or transfer of ownership of the software itself to the users.
-Due to this seemingly simple provision of software as a services, SaaS is a well-used business model today.
+For example, some commonly known SaaS products are Google, Microsoft 365, Salesforce, Facebook, Adobe, Zoom etc. The deciding factor to determine whether software is SaaS depends on how you use it.
+Is the software used online without further downloading steps or does the software need to be downloaded?

-In sum, SaaS is a business model that allows remote provision of software, usually on subscription basis.
+Simply speaking,, SaaS is a business model that allows remote provision of software, usually on subscription basis.
 However, for overall operational and innovative benefits of SaaS, contracts play a crucial role.
-(For further insights of research related to SaaS and its efficiency, see this article here.)
+(For further insights of advantage of SaaS and its efficiency, see this article ‘Top 5 advantages of software as a service (SaaS)‘, wriiten by IBM here.)

 SaaS contracts and documents